fdecollibus/aave_frontend/README.md

-# POD PodCryptoEasyInvest
+# POD PodTestW3

 This is a Micro Frontend deployable on the AXA.ch WebHub.

 ## Scripts

-To install the pod locally: `npm install @axa-ch/pod-crypto-easy-invest`
+To install the pod locally: `npm install @axa-ch/pod-test-w3`

 ### DEV commands
 - `npm start` start local DEV environment